genapiorg/genapi/docs/functions/openai-functions-render-apis.md

 # Conclusion

-You can download the Jupyter Notebook for this article from [here](
+You can download the Jupyter Notebook for this article from [here](https://github.com/genapiorg/genapi/blob/main/cookbook/openai-functions-with-render-apis.ipynb) from GitHub.
+You can read the render APIs [here](https://github.com/genapiorg/genapi/blob/main/code/functions/render.py).